 Sex and Communication

-Too many women fake orgasm and too many men think their penis is the only way for orgasming.
+Too many women fake orgasms and too many men think their penis is the only way of giving her an orgasm.

 Betrayal and Trust